jamesdahall/LibertyInfoSite/content/_index.md

     boxes:
         - title: "Dicovery"
           icon: "magnifying-glass"
           content: "We are obsessed with preventing cyber attacks, but understand your organization has other objectives.
-Our experts educate and foster shared understaning"
+Our experts educate and foster shared understanding"
         - title: "Evalutate"
           icon: "shield-halved"
           content: "No two organizations are the same, and cyber risk needs evaluated in its own context.
 We’ll work with you to understand your risk, and develop a custom plan of defense."